vertica/vertica-kubernetes/DEVELOPER.md

    680c97b6b97f   registry:2             "/entrypoint.sh /etc…"   13 minutes ago   Up 13 minutes   127.0.0.1:5000->5000/tcp    kind-registry
    ```

-2. Make these containers available to the Kubernetes cluster.
-Push them to the Kubernetes cluster with the following make target:
+2. Make these containers available to the Kind cluster.
+Push them to the cluster with the following make target:

    ```shell
    make docker-push